anseok83/thdm/README.md

-# THDM (THD Monitoring) for air quality monitoring
+# THDM for air quality monitoring

-THDM is for air quality monitoring with various measures (currently, temperature, humidity and dust density are supported) through the internet.
+THDM (Temperature, Humidity and Dust density Monitoring) is for air quality monitoring through the internet.
+Temperature, humidity and dust density are currently supported.

 ## Features and screen shot